|

 Coral through the fence (he really liked her, but she is hard on Charli so he will have to admire her from afar).

-December 13, 2024- When you are down for the count with a pinched nerve in your back, all you can think about (besides the pain) is "how will I take care of my horses?"
+December 13, 2024- When you are down for the count with a herniated disc in your back, all you can think about (besides the pain) is "how will I take care of my horses?"
 It just adds to the stress of the whole situation.

 Jim has been helping, but he has a full-time job so I have been struggling by myself a lot.
 The other issue was getting my horses' feet done.
 I am passionate about this so can't just "let it go".